cds-hooks/docs/docs/hooks/medication-refill.md

 The `medication-refill` hook fires when a medication refill request for an existing prescription of a specific medication is received.
 A refill request may be made as part of an encounter or out-of-band through a pharmacy or patient portal.
 Since a prescription refill is requested outside of the prescriber's workflow, there often is not a user in context.
 Similarly, the encounter may be an auto-generated refill encounter or there may not be an encounter in context when the refill request is received.
 A CDS service may use this hook to deliver medication refill protocol guidance to a clinician.
 Given the asynchronous workflow of refill requests, the guidance returned by the service may be viewed immediately, or not.

 This hook does not fire for an initial prescription (see order-sign).
-"Re-prescribing" or replacing a previously active prescription with a new perscription for the same medication may not fire the medication-refill.
+"Re-prescribing" or replacing a previously active prescription with a new perscription for the same medication does not fire the medication-refill.

 ## Context